 Interstate Practice Considerations

 Traditionally, PTs wishing to practice teletherapy always had to be licensed in the states where their patients were located.
 Maintaining licensure in multiple states can be a huge challenge, which has been another barrier to widespread use of telehealth technology.
 Luckily, we now have the Physical Therapy Compact, which is an agreement among member states to allow cross-state practice by therapists who meet a set of standard requirements.
-New states are constantly joining, and you can find the most recent information here.
+New states are constantly joining, and you can find the most recent information at the PT Compact website.

 Have you successfully billed for telehealth services in your clinic?
 Please share your advice in the comment section below!